canjs/canjs/construct/super/super.md

 		}
 	});

-*Note: Its important to include this plugin before you include other plugins that extend Observe so that prototype chain is extended correctly.
+**Note**: It is important to include this plugin before you include other plugins that extend Observe so that prototype chain is extended correctly.